 - If you have prostate problems, or have been experiencing difficulty passing urine.

-- If you know you have a blockage in your small intestines, or if you have been constipated for over a week.
+- If you know you have a blockage in your small intestines.

 - If you are taking other medicines, including those available to buy without a prescription, herbal and complementary medicines.

 - If you have ever had an allergic reaction to an antihistamine or to any other medicine.

 - Before starting this treatment, read the manufacturer's printed information leaflet from inside the pack.

 - Take chlorphenamine exactly as your doctor advises you.
 You will be told how many doses to take each day.